 - Responsible Executive:

 I. POLICY AND GENERAL STATEMENT

-The President may determine that The University of Texas Health Science Center at Houston ("university") or specific operating unit(s) or building(s) may be deemed officially closed, suspending normal operations and classes, in the event of an emergency, disaster or severe weather.
+The President may determine that The University of Texas Health Science Center at Houston ("university") or specific operating unit(s) or building(s) may be changed to controlled access, suspending normal operations and classes, in the event of an emergency, disaster or severe weather.

-The Assistant Vice President of Public Affairs or designee is responsible for notifying others of the closure as indicated in the Emergency Management Plan.
+The Executive Director of Public Affairs or designee is responsible for notifying others of the change in operational status as indicated in the Emergency Management Plan.
 Further notifications will proceed as described in the Emergency Management Plan.

 B. Employee and Student Procedures

 When an emergency, disaster or severe weather occurs, employees and students should call the university's emergency lines, check local radio and television stations, check the university's emergency information website, or contact their supervisors to find out whether the university or a specific operating unit or building is open.

 If the university, an operating unit(s) or building(s) is changed to controlled access, all non-essential, benefits eligible employees and all essential, benefits eligible employees who are not scheduled/requested to work will be granted administrative leave for the hours they were scheduled to work, except for those who have already been scheduled and received approval for leave.
 Their absences will be reported according to the leave that was previously approved.

 If the university is open, all employees will be expected to report to work.
 Employees who do not report to work will be given the option of taking vacation time or leave without pay.
 Employees are expected to call their supervisors to advise them of their situations if at all possible.
 An employee who alleges illness when the university is open may be required to submit proof of illness in accordance with HOOP 30, Sick Leave that is acceptable to the supervisor.